top of page

 • Grief Counseling

-• Morale enhancing programs: teaching disabled veterans to fly fish (for example); taking disabled veterans motorcycle riding, and other activities
+• Morale-enhancing programs: teaching disabled veterans to fly fish (for example); taking disabled veterans motorcycle riding, and other activities

 • Other assistance as determined by the Chapter members